-If you are looking for negatives to this particular RAM kit, then you could argue that it runs a little pricey and that its power consumption is a little high – but realistically, for the performance you are getting and the output the promised life span of the G.Skill Trident Z Royal, you really are getting what you pay for.
+If you are looking for negatives to this particular best RAM for Ryzen 5000 kit, then you could argue that it runs a little pricey and that its power consumption is a little high – but realistically, for the performance you are getting and the output the promised life span of the G.Skill Trident Z Royal, you really are getting what you pay for.

 Plus it has RGB that looks like diamonds.
 That has no bearing at all on performance – but the Lighting Control Software that G.Skill developed to control the RGB on their RAM is easy to use, and pretty handy if you like your RAM to shine like a diamond mine.
 Or not, as admittedly, the RGB can be a little overwhelming at its factory settings.

 Shine or no shine, this RAM will work brilliantly with the AMD Ryzen 5000 series.

 Ok, so I spent some time talking about how the 4000MHz frequency was the one touted by AMD, and therefore should be stuck to by all strictest definition when it comes to choosing the best RAM for Ryzen 5000 CPUs.